 Earlier this summer I was able to attend a webinar hosted by the Society for Organizational Learning.
 The webinar explored ideas that an organization called Fail Forward developed.
 Fail Forward offers people and organizations new ways of looking at failures–as opportunities to enhance their practice rather than events to sweep under the rug.
-You can listen to a recorded version of the entire webinar here, or explore Fail Forward’s website where you’ll find several free resources and a helpful reading list.
+You can explore Fail Forward’s website where you’ll find several free resources and a helpful reading list.

 Among the resources and tools for leveraging failures into valuable learning were three that I found particularly interesting: